 “You must be thinking of someone to give [them] a gift.
 The gift itself is a symbol of that thought.
 It doesn’t matter whether it costs money.
 What is important is that you thought of [them].
 And it is not the thought implanted only in the mind that counts but the thought expressed in actually securing the gift and giving it as the expression of love.”

-Here’s the thing: in order to speak this Love Language, you have to keep in mind that the gift itself is simply symbolic of the love that motivated it.
-“To the individual whose primary love language is receiving gifts,” explains Chapman, “the cost of the gift will matter little, unless it is out of line with what you can afford.”
+Here’s the thing: to speak this love language, you have to keep in mind that the gift itself is simply symbolic of the love that motivated it.
+“To the individual whose primary love language is receiving gifts,” explains Chapman, “the cost of the gift will matter little unless it is out of line with what you can afford.”

 Get rid of the idea that a gift is something you go to a store to purchase and then deliver in a wrapped box.
-For those who communicate love through gift giving and receiving, it doesn’t make a difference whether the gift was bought, made, or simply found, like the wildflower I mentioned earlier.
+Those who communicate love through gift-giving and receiving don’t make a difference whether the gift was bought, made, or simply found, like the wildflower I mentioned earlier.

 This should be good news for those of you who keep strict budgets.
 Chapman takes time to speak directly to those who have a tight grip around their wallets in this chapter: